AshkanZand/Data-Engineering-Projects/README.md

 * Query the database table using Python.
 * Create detailed logs of all operations conducted.

-## Project8 Acquiring and processing information on world's largest banks
+## Project8 Acquiring and processing information on world's largest banks.
+(Based on the IBM Data Engineering Professional Certificate)

 ### Objectives
 * Use Webscraping techniques to extract information from any website as per requirement.